apphud/docs/docs/promo-offers.md

 ## Subscription Keys

 As being said above, a special signature must be generated before purchasing subscription offer.
-Apphud will do job, but you will need to create subscription key and upload it to Apphud.
+Apphud will do the job, but you will need to create subscription key and upload it to Apphud.

 Go to *Users and Access* section, then select *Keys* tab.
-If you don't have any subscription keys, click on '*Generate Subscription Key*'.
+If you don't have any subscription keys, click on *Generate Subscription Key*.
 You will be prompted to enter it's name.

 ![](assets/promo-offers-3.jpg)

-Once created, click on '*Download API Key*' and move downloaded file to the safe place.
+Once created, click on *Download API Key* and move downloaded file to the safe place.
 You will need to upload it to Apphud.

-> Subscription Key file is .p8 file with the following name: SubscriptionKey_[KEY_ID].p8, where KEY_ID is your Subscription Key Identifier. **Please do not rename the file**.
+> Subscription Key file name has the following format: SubscriptionKey_[KEY_ID].p8, where KEY_ID is your Key Identifier. **Please do not rename the file**.